 In order to find cheap tickets from Venice to Naples it’s important to follow these helpful tips.
 First, try to book your tickets in advance.
 Often, tickets will vary in price from one day to another, so looking ahead can help you spot great deals.
 Also, try to be flexible in your departure dates or even times of the day, as busier times may be more expensive than "off" periods.
 Lastly, it’s always a good idea to consider those routes with slower trains or connections.
 Adding a connection to your journey may not add much time overall, but it could save you a lot in fare price!

-When departing from Venice, you have various train station options to start your journey from including Venezia Mestre, Venezia Santa Lucia and Venezia Mestre.
-When arriving in Naples, you can end your route in train stations like Napoli Centrale and Napoli P. Za Garibaldi.
+When taking a train from Venice, you have a couple of train stations you can depart from including Venezia Mestre, Venezia Santa Lucia and Venice.
+When you arrive in Naples, your train can arrive in train stations including Napoli Centrale, Napoli P. Za Garibaldi and Napoli Montesanto.

-Omio customers book a train from Venezia Mestre to Napoli Centrale most frequently for this route.
+Omio customers traveling this route book their trains from Venezia Mestre to Napoli Centrale.